 The Z100 is a 100mm (3.93”) f/4 Newtonian reflector.
-At such a fast focal ratio, you’d expect there to be coma and you’d indeed be right.
-It’s not noticeable with the stock 17mm and 10mm eyepieces, but with a lower magnification eyepiece like a 25mm Plossl you’ll start to spot it at the edges of the field of view.
+At such a fast focal ratio, you’d expect there to be some coma, and you’d indeed be right.
+It’s not noticeable with the stock 17mm and 10mm eyepieces, but with a lower magnification eyepiece like a 25mm Plossl, you’ll start to spot it at the edges of the field of view.

 The Z100’s focuser is a 1.25” rack-and-pinion consisting partially of plastic.
 It works adequately.
 The scope attaches to its tabletop Dobsonian mount using a short, metal Vixen dovetail.

-The Z100 comes with two eyepieces: A 17mm Kellner (24x) and a 10mm Kellner (40x).
-These eyepieces are certainly decent (though they do lack rubber eyecups, which I find annoying) and are made entirely of metal and glass – no plastic to be found, unlike the eyepieces supplied with many cheaper telescopes.
-The 10mm is, however, rather short on eye relief and its short physical length may result in your nose bumping into the telescope while viewing.
+The Z100 comes with two eyepieces: a 17mm Kellner (24x) and a 10mm Kellner (40x).
+Even though they don’t have rubber eyecups, which I find annoying, these eyepieces are good.
+They are made entirely of metal and glass, with no plastic, unlike the eyepieces that come with many cheaper telescopes.
+The 10mm, however, has a short eye relief, and its short length may cause your nose to bump into the telescope when you look through it.

 The Z100 also includes a standard red dot sight, which works just fine for this telescope.